apple/foundationdb/documentation/sphinx/source/data-modeling.rst

 Versionstamps
 -------------

 A common data model is to index your data with a sequencing prefix to allow log scans or tails of recent data.
 This index requires a unique, monotonically increasing value.
-Rather than implementing this feature yourself at the client level, which would require reading the value for conflict checks before every increment, the versionstamp provides unique, in-order id generation with a single conflict-free write.
+This could be implemented at the client level by reading the value for conflict checks before every increment.
+A better solution is the versionstamp, which can be generated at commit-time with no read conflict ranges, providing a unique sequence ID in a single conflict-free write.

 The version is used by FoundationDB to provide MVCC guarantees and transactional integrity.
 Versionstamps write the transaction's commit version as a value to an arbitrary key as part of the same transaction, allowing the client to leverage the version's unique and serial properties.
+Because the versionstamp is generated at commit-time, the versionstamped key cannot be read in the same transaction that it is written, and the versionstamp's value will be unknown until the transaction is committed.
+After the transaction is committed, the versionstamp can be obtained.

 The versionstamp guarantees uniqueness and monotonically increasing values for the entire lifetime of a single FDB cluster.
 This is even true if the cluster is restored from a backup, as a restored cluster will begin at a higher version than when the backup was taken.